 A chargeback is initiated when the customer contacts the issuing bank to request a payment reversal.
 Many of these chargebacks could be avoided.
 The more you know the proper procedures, the less likely you’ll run into issues that might result in a chargeback.
-As your partner, we’re here to help you resolve unwarranted chargebacks, and with our Seller Protection programme, you’re protected for eligible payments against fraudulent transactions and items not received chargebacks.
+As your partner, we’re here to help you resolve unwarranted chargebacks, and with our Seller Protection program, you’re protected for eligible payments against fraudulent transactions.

 When a customer files a chargeback through their credit card company, we will notify you and hold the funds in question as we work with you to resolve it.